Going 100% Renewable

 Wind and solar are now the lowest cost options for meeting our electricity needs.
 That’s why the International Energy Agency says annual additions of solar and wind energy will more than double worldwide by 2028 compared with 2022.

-It is time for Ontario to triple its solar and wind capacity.
+It is time for Ontario to double its renewable energy capacity by 2035 and triple it by 2050.
 Offshore wind power in the Great Lakes alone could meet all of this province’s electricity needs.

 We need to catch up with the rest of the world and start reaping the benefits of low cost, climate friendly solar and wind power.

-Ontario is missing out by taking baby steps to expand solar and wind power instead of meeting our growing need for electricity with low cost solar and wind.
-Tripling our solar and wind power would allow us to phase-out polluting gas power and finally get serious about addressing our climate impact.
+Ontario is missing out by not fully exploiting this province’s massive solar wind potential.
+Tripling our renewable energy would allow us to phase-out polluting gas power and finally get serious about addressing our climate impact.
 Businesses and consumers will benefit with lower costs and cleaner power.
+And with our ability to store power growing fast in many different forms, the argument that solar and wind power is “unreliable” is now a myth.
 It is time for Ontario to go green!

 The other great thing about efficiency is that it is a huge job creator that can boost employment everywhere in Ontario.
 Services to retrofit homes and businesses and make them more efficient are going to be in high demand as we seek to lower our emissions.
 Developing skills and technology around these services is a global economic opportunity.
 It will also help to make our businesses more competitive while lowering bills.